cds-snc/data-lake/docs/data/catalog/platform/gc-forms/templates.md

 # Platform / GC Forms / Templates

 Dataset providing GC Forms template data.
-There are 4 tables as part of this dataset:
+There are five tables as part of this dataset:

 - `historical_data`: one-time snapshot of published form data that was previously managed in an external source.
+- `submissions`: one-to-many relationship of templates to their submission IDs (no user submitted data).
 - `template`: the templates that are used by GC Forms to render the form users fill out and submit.
 - `templateToUser`: a many-to-many relationship of templates to their owners.
 - `user`: the users that have logged into GC Forms.